 If you're seeking a unique beginner exotic pet that's easy to keep and care for, look no further than the African giant millipede.
 Millipedes may look a bit like insects, but in fact, they're arthropods—relatives of crabs and shrimp.
-Millipedes do not actually have 1,000 legs as their name suggests; they usually have between 100 and 400 (two sets of legs per body segment).
+Millipedes do not actually have 1,000 legs as their name suggests; the average number of legs is 100 (two sets of legs per body segment).
 Each time they molt, they grow more body segments that are complete with more legs.

 A variety of the millipedes that are kept as pets are generally called giant millipedes or giant African millipedes, but there is often confusion over species names since species identification can be quite difficult in living specimens.
 There is also some dispute over the correct scientific names of some millipedes.
 While there is some variation in appearance, the giant millipedes are largely similar in their characteristics and care.
 In general, giant millipedes are easy pets to care for, and they always get a great reaction from visitors!

 Scientific Name(s): Archispirostreptus spp, Scaphiostreptus spp

 African Giant Millipede Behavior and Temperament

 African giant millipedes can be handled and are quite docile and slow-moving.
 They get along fine with others so you can keep more than one in the same tank.
 These millipedes do breed quite readily, so if you have males and females together you may discover babies.
 Male millipedes have modified legs on the seventh body segment called gonopods.
 These legs look different than the other legs in that they have grasping claws and are often carried tucked up under the body.

 From each body segment, a millipede will secrete a yellow-brown fluid; it is called a repungnatorial fluid because it smells and tastes foul.
 Made of hydrogen cyanide, the fluid will irritate your eyes and mouth, so always wash your hands after handling a millipede.
 Some people are more sensitive to the liquid than others, and some species are also more toxic than others.